 The Great Barrier Reef covers over 350,000 square kilometres from Bundaberg to Papua New Guinea.

 It is the largest coral reef globally, and in 1981 was selected as a World Heritage Site because of the diversity of life.

-Whales, dolphins and porpoise, 30 species in all have been recorded.
-Large dugongs live there as well as 1500 fish species.
+Whales, dolphins and porpoise, 30 species have been recorded.
+Large dugongs live there as well as over 1500 fish species.

 The Great Barrier Reef and its lagoon offer various habitats for fishes and other marine organisms.
-The outer part of this massive reef, where the most transparent water is generally found, is divided into zones.
+The outer part of this massive reef offers the best visibility.

 Outer Barrier Reef